neuralnishan/neuralnishan.github.io/_posts/2025-12-11-azure-az104-hands-on-labs.md

 - Managing and configuring Azure Load Balancers and Application Gateways
 - Implementing basic automation using ARM templates, CLI, and PowerShell

-If you'd like I can add a per-video breakdown (title + short note) below — provide permission and I'll fetch video titles or paste them here.

 ## What I did (hands-on steps I performed)